Allergy & Asthma

 - Adverse gastrointestinal food reactions

 We evaluate for allergy by reviewing your child’s medical history and then selecting specific allergy diagnostic tests that are supported by the history.
 Allergy testing includes the skin prick test, which is the gold standard for allergy testing.
 We test for specific, relevant allergens that may include the pollen of trees, grass, weeds, mold spores, specific animal dander, insect parts and venom, foods and drugs.
-Our allergy program also uses specialized lab tests to help diagnose allergy or immune dysfunction.

 Asthma is a chronic inflammatory disorder of the airways that affects an estimated 300 million people worldwide.
 Asthma is one of the most common chronic medical conditions affecting children.
 This condition can affect school attendance, parents’ work attendance and overall child and family quality of life.
 It is important to make an asthma diagnosis and find out what may trigger asthma flares.
 The allergist approach to treating asthma uses commonly available medications, monitoring and education.
 As allergists, we help find allergens that may trigger your child’s asthma, educate you on how to avoid them and how to change the immune response to those allergens.